Start Printed Page 9693

 PART 987—DOMESTIC DATES PRODUCED OR PACKED IN RIVERSIDE COUNTY, CALIFORNIA

-1. The authority citation for 7 CFR part 987 continues to read as follows:
+1. The authority citation for part 987 continues to read as follows: End Amendment Part

-On and after October 1, 2004, an assessment rate of $0.85 per hundredweight is established for California dates.Start Signature
+On and after October 1, 2018, an assessment rate of $0.15 per hundredweight is established for dates produced or packed in Riverside County, California.

 Administrator, Agricultural Marketing Service.